 We recently spoke with Kristin about how the Surrogate Engagement Team came to be and, especially, the effort made to consider the motivations of each applicant while reviewing their application.

-“Members of my team and I have been in the shoes of these applicants before, so we understand that each woman has a vision in mind for her journey.
+“Members of the team and I have been in the shoes of these applicants before, so we understand that each woman has a vision in mind for her journey.
 In fact, most applicants have experienced something very specific that inspired their interest in becoming a surrogate and we aim to honor their inspiration,” states Kristin.

+Kristin mentions that her team often hears from applicants who specifically include on their application that they want to work with same-sex parents as a means of showing their support for the LGBT community.
 Other applicants specifically request to carry for a heterosexual couple struggling with infertility.
-Kristin adds that in such circumstances, “Many times an applicant has had an aunt or a friend whom they loved who struggled to build their family and these applicants want to become a surrogate in honor of their loved one.
+Kristin adds, “Many times an applicant has had an aunt or a friend whom they loved who struggled to build their family and these applicants want to become a surrogate in honor of their loved one.